 • Sudden coronary death.

-• Postinfarction cardiosclerosis.
+• Post-infarction cardiosclerosis.

-Signs of angina pectoris are:
+Signs of angina pectoris include:

 Treatment